open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

 ```
 </details>

-If you have followed our earlier tutorial on getting started with Flux and OCM, you will recognise the resources we have used here.
+If you have followed our earlier tutorial on getting started with Flux and OCM, you will recognize the resources we have used here.

 ### Deploy the component custom resources